zixuanzhang-x/grocery-list/README.md

 Please do not document required libraries (e.g., Vue, Vuefire, Firebase).**

 * fullcalendar: provide a nice calendar view
 * bootstrap-vue: provide nice styling for common ui components
+* axios: send requests to Google Maps Platform API

 **If there's anything else you would like to disclose about how your project relied on external code, expertise, or anything else, please disclose that